inspire-1a03/eru-2020/docs/eru-day1-2.md

 ---
-title: eru-day1
+title: eru-day1-2
 ---

 [BACK TO MAIN PAGE](index.md)

-# ERU - Day 1 Worksheet
+# ERU - Day 1 & 2 Worksheet

+# Part 1: Introduction (30 mins)

 **Welcome to Electronics for the Rest of Us!**
 <br>